Space debris: Uncrewed spacecraft

 Although spacecraft are typically protected by Whipple shields, solar panels, which are exposed to the Sun, wear from low-mass impacts.
 Even small impacts can produce a cloud of plasma which is an electrical risk to the panels.

-Satellites are believed to have been destroyed by micrometeorites and (small) orbital debris (MMOD).
-The earliest suspected loss was of Kosmos 1275, which disappeared on 24 July 1981 (a month after launch).
-Kosmos contained no volatile fuel, therefore, there appeared to be nothing internal to the satellite which could have caused the destructive explosion which took place.
+Satellites are believed to have been destroyed by micrometeorites and small orbital debris (MMOD).
+The earliest suspected loss was of Kosmos 1275, which disappeared on 24 July 1981, a month after launch.
+Kosmos contained no volatile fuel, therefore, there appeared to be nothing internal to the satellite which could have caused the destructive explosion.
 However, the case has not been proven and another hypothesis forwarded is that the battery exploded.
-Tracking showed it broke up, into 300 objects.
+Tracking showed it broke into 300 objects.

 Many impacts have been confirmed since.
 For example, on 24 July 1996, the French microsatellite Cerise was hit by fragments of an Ariane 1 H-10 upper-stage booster which exploded in November 1986.
 On 29 March 2006, the Russian Ekspress-AM11 communications satellite was struck by an unknown object and rendered inoperable.
 On 13 October 2009, Terra suffered a single battery cell failure anomaly and a battery heater control anomaly which were subsequently considered likely the result of an MMOD strike.
-On 12 March 2010, Aura lost power from one-half of one of its 11 solar panels and this was also attributed to an MMOD strike.
+On 12 March 2010, Aura lost power from one-half of one of its 11 solar panels which was attributed to an MMOD strike.
 On 22 May 2013, GOES 13 was hit by an MMOD which caused it to lose track of the stars that it used to maintain an operational attitude.
 It took nearly a month for the spacecraft to return to operation.

 The first major satellite collision occurred on 10 February 2009.
 The 950 kg derelict satellite Kosmos 2251 and the operational 560 kg Iridium 33 collided, 500 mi over northern Siberia.
 The relative speed of impact was about 11.7 km/s, or about 42120 km/h.
 Both satellites were destroyed, creating thousands of pieces of new smaller debris, with legal and political liability issues unresolved even years later.

 On 22 January 2013, BLITS (a Russian laser-ranging satellite) was struck by debris suspected to be from the 2007 Chinese anti-satellite missile test, changing both its orbit and rotation rate.

 Satellites sometimes perform Collision Avoidance Maneuvers and satellite operators may monitor space debris as part of maneuver planning.
 For example, in January 2017, the European Space Agency altered the orbit of one of its three Swarm mission spacecraft, based on data from the US Joint Space Operations Center, to lower the risk of collision from Cosmos-375, a derelict Russian satellite.